number A B C D E F G H

 Also see ISP.

-bullet POP3
+collapse/expand POP3

 • Post Office Protocol 3.
 A standard protocol that is used to retrieve (download) e-mails from a mail server.
 If you have an account from a mail service provider that offers POP3, with simple setting you can access and read your e-mails from your favorite mail clients like Outlook Express, Eudora, mobile phone mail client.